AliBaheri/alibaheri.github.io/_pages/software.md

 a neural network, and that generalise beyond the training samples. **NeuralOT.jl** fills that gap.

-The package implements three established families of methods behind a single, consistent
+The package implements three established families of methods behind a single interface:
-interface:

 <ul class="sw-methods">
 <li><code>solve_dual</code><span class="m-desc">Entropic OT in high dimensions directly from samples, when you need the cost or the dual potentials.<br><span class="m-ref">Seguy et al., ICLR 2018</span></span></li>